• About Us

 “At the very least, the St Lucia government should acknowledge the issue and outline what support, if any, is available for those affected,” a New York-based community leader said.
 “It’s shocking that we’ve heard nothing from them, while St Kitts and Nevis is already putting measures in place.”

-• Develop reintegration programs to absorb returning nationals
+• Develop reintegration programs for returnees

 get-backs-re-non-detained-docket-1Download